Académie royale de peinture et de sculpture: Vice-protectorate of Jean-Baptiste Colbert

-Following the death of the Protecteur of the Académie, Cardinal Mazarin, in 1661, the office reverted to his predecessor Chancellor Séguier.
+Following the death of the Protecteur of the Académie royale, Cardinal Mazarin, in 1661, the office reverted to his predecessor Chancellor Séguier.
 Later that year, Séguier named Jean-Baptiste Colbert, King Louis XIV's trusted minister, as Vice-protecteur.
 Colbert took full strategic control and, working through Charles Le Brun, ensured that the arts were devoted to the glorification of the King.
 A "royal style" was enforced which in practice meant a classical style.

 Dominance of Charles Le Brun

 The Académie experienced its greatest power during the involvement of Charles Le Brun who, from its beginnings in 1648 until his death in 1690 occupied many positions within the Académie.
-After being an original ancien, in 1655 he was the first to be appointed chancellor of the Académie (from 1663 chancellor for life), he became rector from 1668 and director from 1683.
+After being an original ancien, in 1655 he was the first to be appointed chancellor of the Académie (from 1663 chancellor for life), then he became rector from 1668 and director from 1683.
 Despite his short seven-year reign as director, Le Brun controlled a majority of decisions within the Académie.
-In February 1675 he ordered that no decision would be validated in the academy without his approval.
+In February 1675 he ordered that no decision would be validated in the Académie without his approval.

 Le Brun's involvement in the Académie and his position of first painter to the king, allowed him to dictate all painting, sculpture, and tapestry expectations.
 Specifically, for projects such as the Grande Galerie du Louvre, Académie artists found themselves carrying out designs originated by Le Brun.
-In addition, Le Brun admitted more members into the Académie than ever before.
-Between 1664 and 1683 107 artists became members of the Académie.
+In addition, Le Brun admitted more members into the Académie than during any other comparable time period.
+Between 1664 and 1683, 107 artists became members of the Académie.
 In comparison, 89 artists were admitted between 1707 and 1720, and the 57 admitted in 1735–54.
 Under Le Brun's influence the Académie became more accessible than ever before.

-Le Brun's relationship with the Royal court allowed him the position of director after the death of Colbert in 1683.
+Le Brun's relationship with the royal court allowed him to assume the position of director after the death of Colbert in 1683.
 While still extremely influential, Le Brun began to lose power due to the rise of Pierre Mignard, in the years before his death in 1690.

 Suspension

-On August 8, 1793, the Académie was suspended by the revolutionary National Convention, when the latter decreed the abolition of "toutes les académies et sociétés littéraires patentées ou dotées par la Nation".
+On 8 August 1793 the Académie was suspended by the revolutionary National Convention, when the latter decreed the abolition of "all academies and literary societies patented or endowed by the Nation" ("toutes les académies et sociétés littéraires patentées ou dotées par la Nation").

 Later history

 It was later revived as the Académie de peinture et de sculpture after the French Revolution.
-The Académie is also responsible for the Académie de France in the villa Médicis in Rome (founded in 1666) which allows promising artists to study in Rome.
+This Académie is also responsible for the Académie de France in the villa Médicis in Rome (founded in 1666) which allows promising artists to study in Rome.
 In 1816, it was merged with the Académie de Musique (Academy of Music, founded in 1669) and the Académie d'Architecture (Academy of Architecture, founded in 1671), to form the Académie des Beaux-Arts, one of the five academies of the Institut de France.